 Grade boundaries are always published on the grade boundaries page of our website.
 They will be available to download from results day.

-Further support and guidance can be found in the Getting Started Guide for A level History.
+Further support and guidance can be found in our Getting Started Guide for A level History.

 I hope you've found this update useful.
 If you have any further questions about the submission of coursework, please do not hesitate to contact me.